 b.
 Shall, for policies issued on or after Jan.
-1, 2020, to which section 5cH(6) of the Standard Nonforfeiture Law for Life Insurance (#808) is applicable, be used to determine minimum nonforfeiture standards according to the Model #808 or the state’s equivalent statute.
+1, 2020, to which section 5cH(6) of the Standard Nonforfeiture Law for Life Insurance (#808) is applicable, be used to determine minimum nonforfeiture standards according to the Model #808 or the jurisdiction’s equivalent statute.
 The 2017 CSO Preferred Structure Tables shall not be used to determine the minimum nonforfeiture standard.

 VM-20, Section 7.K

-Guidance Note: Statutes, laws or regulations of any state or jurisdiction related to the use of derivative instruments for hedging purposes supersede these provisions.
-Therefore, these provisions should not be used to determine whether a company is permitted to use such instruments in any state or jurisdiction.
+Guidance Note: Statutes, laws or regulations of any jurisdiction related to the use of derivative instruments for hedging purposes supersede these provisions.
+Therefore, these provisions should not be used to determine whether a company is permitted to use such instruments in any jurisdiction.

 VM-21, Section 3.A .4

-These requirements do not supersede any statutes, laws or regulations of any state or jurisdiction related to the use of derivative instruments for hedging purposes and should not be used in determining whether a company is permitted to use such instruments in any state or jurisdiction.
+These requirements do not supersede any statutes, laws or regulations of any jurisdiction related to the use of derivative instruments for hedging purposes and should not be used in determining whether a company is permitted to use such instruments in that jurisdiction.

 VM-21, Section 5.C .4.b

-To be an approved hedge for purposes of the standard scenario reserve, a derivative or other investment has to be an actual asset held by the company on the valuation date; be used as a hedge supporting the contracts falling under the scope of these requirements; and comply with any statutes, laws, or regulations (including applicable documentation requirements) of the domiciliary state or jurisdiction related to the use of derivative instruments.
+To be an approved hedge for purposes of the standard scenario reserve, a derivative or other investment has to be an actual asset held by the company on the valuation date; be used as a hedge supporting the contracts falling under the scope of these requirements; and comply with any statutes, laws, or regulations (including applicable documentation requirements) of the domiciliary jurisdiction related to the use of derivative instruments.

 VM-21, Section 9.A

-These requirements do not supersede any statutes, laws or regulations of any state or jurisdiction related to the use of derivative instruments for hedging purposes and should not be used in determining whether a company is permitted to use such instruments in any state or jurisdiction.
+These requirements do not supersede any statutes, laws or regulations of any jurisdiction related to the use of derivative instruments for hedging purposes and should not be used in determining whether a company is permitted to use such instruments in that jurisdiction.

 VM-30, Section 1.A.3

 3. The AOM requirements shall be applied in a manner that allows the appointed actuary to use his or her professional judgment in performing the actuarial analysis and developing the actuarial opinion and supporting actuarial memoranda, conforming to relevant ASOP.
-However, a state commissioner has the authority to specify methods of analysis and assumptions when, in the commissioner’s judgment, these specifications are necessary for the actuary to render an acceptable opinion relative to the adequacy of reserves and related actuarial items.
+However, a commissioner has the authority to specify methods of analysis and assumptions when, in the commissioner’s judgment, these specifications are necessary for the actuary to render an acceptable opinion relative to the adequacy of reserves and related actuarial items.
 For purposes of this VM-30, the requirements of Actuarial Guideline XLVIII—Actuarial Opinion and Memorandum Requirements for the Reinsurance of Policies Required to be Valued under Sections 6 and 7 of the NAIC Valuation of Life Insurance Policies Model Regulation (Model 830) (AG 48), of the AP&P Manual, shall be applicable.

 VM-30, Section 2.A.3